-asm [volatile] [return-type] mach { ro-name ([parameter-list]) % storage-mode-list ! register-list asm-code (must start in column 1) ("!" must be first non-whitespace) % storage-mode-list2 ! register-list asm-code2 (must start in column 1) ("!" must be first non-whitespace) } (must start in column 1)
+asm [volatile] [return-type] { macro-name ([parameter-list]) % storage-mode-list ! register-list asm-code (must start in column 1) ("!" must be first non-whitespace) } (must start in column 1)

 - volatile prevents instructions from being interspersed or moved before or after the ones in the macro. - return-type is as in a standard C function.
 For a macro to return a value of the given type, the assembly code must put the return value in an appropriate register as determined by the calling conventions.
-See 9.5 Returning Results, p.
-193 for details. - macro-name is a standard C identifier. - parameter-list is as in a standard C function, using either old style C with just names followed by separate type declarations, or prototype-style with both a type and a name for each parameter.
-Parameters should not be modified because the compiler has no way to detect this and some optimizations will fail if a parameter is modified.

-- storage mode line begins with a "%" which must start in column 1.
+See 9.5 Returning Results, p.187 for details. - macro-name is a standard C identifier. - parameter-list is as in a standard C function, using either old style C with just names followed by separate type declarations, or prototype-style with both a type and a name for each parameter.
+Parameters should not be modified because the compiler has no way to detect this and some optimizations will fail if a parameter is modified. - storage mode line begins with a "%" which must start in column 1.
 The storage-mode-list is used mainly to describe parameters and is described below.
-A macro with no parameters and no labels does not require a storage mode line. - register-list is an optional list of scratch registers, each specified as a double-quoted string, separated by commas.
+A macro with no parameters and no labels does not require a storage mode line. - register-list is an optional list of scratch registers, each specified as a double-quoted string, or the string "call" if the macro makes a call, separated by commas.
 Specifying this list enables the compiler to generate more efficient code by invalidating only the named registers.
 Without a register-list, the compiler assumes that all scratch registers are used by the asm macro.
 See Register-List Line, p.
+164 for details.

-168 for details. - asm-code is the code to be generated by the macro. - final right "}" closes the body; it must start in column 1.
+- asm-code is the code to be generated by the macro. - final right "}" closes the body; it must start in column 1.